artcom/artcom.github.io/_drafts/travels_in_low-power-land.md

 tags:
 - draft
 ---
-At cologne, we're evaluating some nice wireless hardware stuff.
+At Cologne, we're evaluating some nice wireless hardware stuff.
 Here are some first insights.
 <!--end-of-excerpt-->

 # Part 1